akshayahuja2187/allianz-tech-docker-repo/README.md

 - The current pipelines are still rudimentary due to time-shortage (alongwith fulltime work), yet I have tried to cover the basic deliverables.
 Given some more time, these can be made much better.
 The triggering mechanism needs rework to better refine it.

+- Adding one more comment to showcase the PR open status